 Tournament of Minds (TOM) is a problemsolving program for multi-aged teams of students who work together to solve a demanding, open-ended Long-Term Challenge.
 The team must also participate in an unseen Spontaneous Challenge® on Tournament Day.
-The program has Primary and Secondary divisions.
+The program in New Zealand has Primary.
+Intermediate and Secondary divisions.